jackdb/jackdb-heroku-plugin/README.md

 	  jackdb:mysql [CONFIG_VAR]  #  Opens a MySQL database in JackDB
 	  jackdb:pg [DATABASE]       #  Opens a PostgreSQL database in JackDB jackdb:xeround             #  Opens a Xeround MySQL database in JackDB

+## Examples

+Open up the default database in JackDB (the plugin searches for the first valid database URL):

+    $ heroku jackdb

+Open up the default PostgreSQL database in JackDB:

+    $ heroku jackdb:pg

+Open up a specific PostgreSQL database in JackDB:

+    $ heroku jackdb:pg COPPER

+Open up the default MySQL database in JackDB:

+    $ heroku jackdb:mysql

 ## What types of databases does it support?